maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

 ## Version 3.5.6

-TODO for release.

-1. Add additional units suggestested by David H.
-2. Ensure for the units input that the validation feedback displays the number of decimal places found in the student's answer.
-3. Add unit tests for the validation feedback, including a question walk through.

 New featured added in this branch, but not yet on a tagged release.

 1. Change the display so that the underscore in atoms is displayed using subscripts.